Salahuddin Satti

-Salahuddin Satti is a retired senior officer of the Pakistan Army who served as Commander of X Corps, Rawalpindi and Chief of General Staff (CGS) at the General Headquarters Rawalpindi.
+Salahuddin Satti (born 12 October 1951) is a retired general of the Pakistan Army who served as Commander of X Corps, Rawalpindi and Chief of General Staff (CGS) at the General Headquarters Rawalpindi.

 Early life and education

 Satti was born on 12 October 1951 in Pakistan.
 He completed his education from Cadet College Hasan Abdal.
 He went to the Command and Staff College, Quetta and completed graduation from National Defence College, Islamabad.
 He was sent to the Turkish Armed Forces War College for further military studies.

 Military career

 Satti was commissioned in the 47 PMA Long Course and joined the Punjab Regiment.

 As a brigadier, he served as the commander of the 111th Infantry Brigade and was actively involved in the 1999 Pakistani coup d'état.
 Reportedly, he was a close asscociate of former President Pervez Musharraf.
 As a part of the Special Service Group, he served at the Siachen Glacier as Brigadier.

 As a major general, he served as Director General Sindh Rangers and Deputy Director General of the Inter Service Intelligence.
 Later, he was promoted to the rank of lieutenant general and appointed as the Commander X Corps, a key field appointment of the Pakistan Army.
 Before retirement from the military, he served as Chief of the General Staff.